cycle-it/stackmob-as3-connector/README.md

     // Password. ie iambatman
     public const password:String = "";

-Lets consider that we've created a **blogentry** schema in our StackMob development platform with the following structure:
+Let's consider that we've created a **blogentry** schema in our StackMob development platform with the following structure:

   * id: blogentry ID
   * message: blogentry message

+**NOTE**: If we wanna hit an schema which does not exist (retrieving, updating or deleting entries) we'll receive an error reporting that situation.
+However, we can create an schema directly & dinamically making a POST request against the schema we want to create.

 Now, we want populate this schema with data, consult it later, update some entries and delete the obsolete ones.
 So: